 - One of our Cat Coordinators will be in touch with you to discuss options like: bringing the cat in, spay/neuter surgery times, and going over the program with you.

-- All feral and semi-fractious cats must come in a trap.
-If the cat is not able to be easily handled, a trap is necessary for the safety of our staff.
+- All feral, semi-fractious and under-socialized cats must come in a live trap.
+If the cat is not able to be easily handled, a live trap is necessary for the safety of the cat and our staff.
 If a feral cat is brought in a carrier or other enclosed item, you may be refused service as our staff will not be able to safely sedate the cat for services.

 - When you bring the cat in, they will be evaluated for overall health and temperament.
 This program is designed for cats that are healthy, have good body weight, and are uninjured.
 Cats that are sick, or injured will be evaluated, and may or may not qualify for the program.